-- NQF #0678 Percent of Residents or Patients with Pressure Ulcers That Are New or Worsened (Short-Stay) and NQF #0679 Percent of High Risk Residents with Pressure Ulcers (Long Stay).
-These measures address an important clinical issue for the dual eligible population that can have major impact on an individual's functioning and quality of life.
-In addition, a high proportion of dual eligible beneficiaries use nursing facility care. - NQF #2624 Functional Outcome Assessment.
-This measure addresses a priority gap area measures related to optimal functioning-and specifies that there be a plan of care and follow-up for any measure of assessment, plus identification of necessary resources to execute the plan of care. - NQF #1662 Angiotensin Converting Enzyme (ACE) Inhibitor or Angiotensin Receptive Blocker (ARB) Therapy.
-This measure addresses a performance gap in following appropriate clinical practice guidelines for individuals with significant disease burden.
+- MAP recommends the addition of NQF #0678 Percent of Residents or Patients with Pressure Ulcers That Are New or Worsened (Short-Stay) and NQF #0679 Percent of High Risk Residents with Pressure Ulcers (Long Stay).
+A high proportion of dual eligible beneficiaries use nursing facility care, and pressure ulcers are an important clinical issue for many nursing facility residents. - MAP recommends the addition of NQF #2624 Functional Outcome Assessment.
+The measure addresses a priority gap area-measures related to optimal functioning-and specifies that there be a plan of care and follow-up for any measure of assessment, plus identification of necessary resources to execute the plan of care. - MAP recommends the addition of NQF #1662 Angiotensin Converting Enzyme (ACE) Inhibitor or Angiotensin Receptive Blocker (ARB) Therapy.
+The measure addresses a performance gap in following appropriate clinical practice guidelines for individuals with significant disease burden.

-The report also shares feedback from the MAP Dual Eligible Beneficiaries Workgroup about priority areas for measurement development, namely, measures that address the growing role of community supports and services in helping dual eligible individuals remain as healthy and independent as possible.
-A series of discussions at the Workgroup meetings related to the needs of beneficiaries with multiple chronic conditions specifically highlighted the importance of social supports and community services related to transportation, meal delivery, and case management in fostering health and independence.
+The report also shares feedback from stakeholders about priority areas for measurement development, namely, measures that address the growing role of community supports and services in helping dual eligible individuals remain as healthy and independent as possible.
+A series of stakeholder discussions related to the needs of beneficiaries with multiple chronic conditions specifically highlighted the importance of social supports and community services related to transportation, meal delivery, and case management in fostering health and independence.
 MAP calls for the development of measures that capture the importance of connection to and coordination of both medical and social services for medically complex patients, using data that are portable and accessible by all types of care providers.